franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 ![Dropdown menu on a work package when clicking on the reminder icon, with options to quickly choose a date to be reminded](openproject-16-1-reminder-options.png)

 ### Use negative lag for work package dates

-### Use negative lag to start work packages earlier

 You can now define **negative lag** when setting up relations between work packages.
 This allows you to specify that a work package should start a few days before its **predecessor** finishes.